-Schussel Family Professor, MIT Sloan School of Management; Director, MIT Center for Digital Business; Chair, MIT Sloan Management Review; and Editor, the Information Systems Network
+Schussel Family Professor, Sloan School of Management, Massachusetts Institute of Technology; Director, MIT Center for Digital Business; Chair, MIT Sloan Management Review; and Editor, the Information Systems Network

 Analysis Group Contact

 Ph.D., managerial economics, Massachusetts Institute of Technology; S.M., applied mathematics/decision science, and A.B., applied mathematics, Harvard University

 Summary of Experience:

 Professor Brynjolfsson lectures and consults worldwide on topics related to Internet strategy, pricing models, and intangible assets.
 His research has focused on the ability of information technology to transform the structures of markets and firms; the impact of information technology investments on productivity and business value; and the effects of the Internet on commerce and information goods.
 His books include Intangible Assets, Understanding the Digital Economy, and Strategies for eBusiness Success.
 His research has earned him six “Best Paper” awards from fellow academics.